HermannSipowa/GeometricMotionPlanning/README.md

 # GeometricMotionPlanning
-This repository contains all the code used for the the AAS Tahoe paper
+This repository contains all the code used for the the AAS Tahoe paper.